 “Now, more than ever before, on virtually all fronts, we have a priceless opportunity and the wherewithal, both individually and collectively, not to get caught up and blinded by our destructive emotions, but rather to come to our senses.
 In doing so, perhaps we will wake up … and take practical steps to envision and nurture new possibilities for balance and harmony in how we conduct our lives as individuals and our diplomacy among nations…” Jon Kabat Zinn

-Coming together to envision and nurture new possibilities for systemic change.
+Coming together to nurture new possibilities for applying mindfulness principles.

 This site aims to:

 - provide a forum for collaboration around applying mindfulness principles to peace and social change efforts.

 - explore how lasting social change happens and the role mindfulness can play.

 - place mindfulness into a context of loving kindness and compassion.

 - ponder questions around adaptation to existing systems versus reform.

 - support avenues for skillful action.

 Getting things done thru connection and collaboration rather than coercion, control or “power over”.

 What is systems thinking?
 Can mindfulness have an effect on a systemic level?